-Independent film distribution is venturing into uncharted territory these days with the growing popularity in streaming video.
+Independent film distribution is venturing into uncharted territory these days with the growing popularity in streaming video and video streaming platforms.
 In a highly saturated market that includes blockbuster movies, it is essential that any filmmaker interested in finding an audience for their film look into video-on-demand (VOD) distribution platforms.

 The market is growing every year with revenue for independent film due to most of the country having access to fast internet availability and the popularity of connected devices to television.